Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/README.md

 ## 🚀 Project Overview

-This project showcases the creation of a secure and scalable network architecture on AWS using Terraform.
+This project showcases the creation of a secure and scalable network architecture on AWS using Terraform.<br>
 It highlights essential cloud networking principles such as:

 - Isolating network environments for enhanced security
 - Managing secure access